nsknojj/LogFileSystem/README.md

 # LogFileSystem
-A LogFile System on HDFS
+A special caching system on HDFS client
 ## This project is a homework of Computer Architecture
 ## Team Member： Zhe Zhou， Zhiyu Sun， Wentao Zhang